nolds9/wdi-summit-notes-dc/day_2.md

  > woodchipper, placeholders, quiznos toaster
 - How do you describe HTTP?
 > Game of Battleship
+- Node.js, the DOM?
+> Help us at the next summit!

+# Lightnening Talks

 ## Seattle, Austin
 Brian Hague and Sean Shannon spoke about ES6 aka ES2015.
 There was no resolution but it seemed that most people think it's a good idea to introduce as a special topic in support of something like React.js.
 Special tooling may be necessary due to lack of cross-browser support.
 React is going to have some transpiling anyway so why not do ES6?
 Suggested build tools:  Babel, webpack, Gulp